-The posted speed for all of these streets will be 30 mph, which will be consistent with the roadway geometry required for safe operation of autos, bikes, and commercial vehicles in mixed traffic.
-Interior to the site, the study recommends the creation of a grid of streets with those running north-south having 10' travel lanes in each direction and those running east-west streets having 9' travel lanes in each direction.
+Interior to the site, a grid of streets is recommended with those running north-south having 10' travel lanes in each direction and those running east-west streets having 9' travel lanes in each direction.
 Parking lanes of 7' in width are recommended on each side of these internal streets.
 Design speed for the interior streets is 20 mph.
 Curve radii and other street geometry should be consistent with this design speed.
 The narrower streets interior to the site will still provide for safe commercial vehicle operation due to the lower traffic speeds and volumes on these streets.